Afternote/snipd/README.md

 ## How to use

-- The first step would be to highlight the required text from the pdf/website.
-For images and links, an option to add the selected item to collection is available.
+- Highlight the required text from the pdf/website and for images and links, Use context menu option to add the selected item to collection.
-- After selecting the text, click on the extension button and a pop-up will appear with the following options.
+- Use the popup that appears to customize the snippet.
 ![](./assets/popupSS.png)

-- On clicking the central page, you will be led to the page where all the text,images,links and notes are saved.
+- In the "Central page" which can be accessed from extension context menu > options or Selecting Central Page in popup, which is the place where collections and its snippets are managed
 ![](./assets/centralPage.png)

 - In the screenshot above:
-    - 1 corresponds to the **search bar** feature through which the user can easily search for the content via just typing the query.
+    - `1` corresponds to the **search bar** feature through which the user can easily search for the content via just typing the query.
-    - 2 corresponds to the various category collections.
+    - `2` corresponds to the various category collections.
 Exam category could have snippets having important notes saved by the user for a particular exam, etc.

 ## Timeline of the project